-Data across the country and in Connecticut demonstrates the need for coordinated efforts to address maternal mortality, especially for people of color.
-Nationwide, maternal mortality is increasing.
-In Connecticut, Black people were overrepresented in deaths associated with or related to pregnancy in 2019, making up 27% of pregnancy-associated deaths and 20% of pregnancy-related deaths.
+Data across the country and in Connecticut demonstrates the need for coordinated efforts to address maternal mortality and morbidity, especially for people of color.
 There is significant momentum in the state and nationally to address the severe disparities that exist in maternal mortality and morbidity.

-In 2024 the foundation will engage in an extensive research process and will publish a blueprint for maternal health equity for people of color in Connecticut.
-Many of our resources will be deployed to develop the blueprint.
-See below for the projects we will consider funding during this planning period.
-We anticipate that most grants will be made through the President's discretionary grant process.
+In 2025, the foundation will wrap up an extensive research process and will publish a blueprint for maternal health equity for people of color in Connecticut.
+We anticipate that most grantmaking related to this blueprint will begin in 2026.
+We anticipate that most grants related to maternal health made in 2025 will be made through the President's discretionary grant process and will focus on: